linspector/linspector/README.md

 ## *IMPORTANT:*

 **Linspector is currently not process safe because of the GIL!
 I am refactoring a lot of stuff at the moment.
-When running the scheduler in thread-mode everything is fine but I really wann to make it possible to use the process-mode of APScheduler...**
+When running the scheduler in thread-mode everything is fine, but I really want to make it possible to run Linspector using the process-mode of APScheduler...**

 ## About